 Baby waterfowl usually spend all their time with one or both parents.
 A single chick on its own or a group of babies with no adult around is not normal.
 Observe from a distance to make sure there isn’t an adult nearby and call a wildlife rescue for advice if none appears.

 For example, a garden, hanging basket, on a swimming pool etc. See the advice here.

 A bird with ‘airplane’ or ‘angel’ wing

-This is a relatively common condition where the wings grow deformed rendering the bird flightless.
-Whether they should be rescued depends a lot on their age and the environment they live in so please contact a rescue for advice.
+This is a relatively common condition where the part of the wing or wings grow at right angles to the body rendering the bird flightless.
+Whether they should be rescued depends a lot on their age and the environment they live in.
+There's more information here.

 An older cygnet being attacked by its parents

 Young swans leave home between Autumn and Spring and this usually happens without too much drama.
 Occasionally, the cygnet will fail to leave because it doesn’t have enough space to take off or it’s weak or unwell.
 When this happens, the parents can become very aggressive and even kill the youngster.
 Contact your local wildlife rescue for advice in this situation.